kconger/MiSTer_GroovyHelper/README.md

 Current Features
 -------
-- Starts and Stops GroovyMAME on another host from a MGL file, tested on Linux and Macos
+- Starts and Stops GroovyMAME on another host from a MGL file, tested on Linux, Macos, and Windows(Untested)

 Requirements
 -------
 - [Groovy_MiSTer](https://github.com/psakhis/Groovy_MiSTer) installed on your MiSTer.
-Groovy Core must be installed in _Utility directory otherwise the MGL will need to be modified with the new path.
-- [GroovyMAME](https://github.com/antonioginer/GroovyMAME) installed and configured on another host
+- [GroovyMAME](https://github.com/antonioginer/GroovyMAME) installed and configured on another host.
 - SSH Server on your Groovy emulator host
 - SSH Key setup between your MiSTer and Groovy emulator host

-Installation
+Installation and Setup
 -------

 Add the following entry to your 'downloader.ini' then run 'update_all.sh'
 ```
 [groovyhelper_files]